JussaMouse/mlx-box/README.md

-# Vice Server & Wooster Agent: Super-System Knowledge Base (v2.0)
+# mlx-box: Super-System Knowledge Base

-This document is the central knowledge base for setting up, managing, and backing up the complete Vice AI system on macOS for **production, internet-facing deployment**.
+This document is the central knowledge base for setting up, managing, and backing up the complete mlx-box AI system on macOS for **production, internet-facing deployment**.

 ---